-(These areas include team halls on A, B, and C wings, Choir and Band rooms)
+(These areas include team halls on A,

 From Bus Loop: Students will enter a door based on team.
 They will be escorted through bus loop and into the building by teachers.
 Students are met at the door by a team teacher and escorted to their 1st Period/Homeroom.